How to look for records of... Royal Naval correspondence using the ADM 12 indexes and digests

 Example: The Table of Abbreviations tells us that Cap R6 is the 6th captain’s letter from 1835 and that the captain’s surname begins with R

-Step 6: Use the advanced search in our catalogue to search within ADM 1, searching by the keyword or phrase established in Step 5 (often including the first letter of the surname of the author) and restricting your search to the relevant years.
+Step 6: Use the search box contained within ADM 1, searching by the keyword or phrase established in Step 5 (often including the first letter of the surname of the author) and restricting your search to the relevant years.
 You may need to experiment with your keywords, often by shortening them to a single word (for example, search for “Commander-in-Chief Jamaica” by using “Jamaica”).

 Example: Search within ADM 1 using the terms “captain” and “R”, restricting search to 1835; this returns the reference ADM 1/2435